manoplas/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 - Funding a 3-month runway for MT-001
 - Replenish the budget on a quarterly basis
-- Include members of the Core Unit in the SES MKR Incentive Plan
+- Include members of the Core Unit in the SES MKR Incentive Plan.
+For more details see **MIP40c3: Modify Core Unit Budget (MKR) - Maker Talent (MT-001).**

 ## Specification